gurupawar/markdown-it-ignore-imports/README.md

 # markdown-it-ignore-import

-A Markdown-it plugin to ignore import statements in Markdown files.
-This plugin filters out lines that start with `import`, allowing you to clean up Markdown content where import statements are not needed.
+A Markdown-it plugin that allows you to ignore JavaScript import statements in MDX files.

 ## Install